-Teachers or staff who suspect a student of academic dishonesty will email the student and parent with the evidence of the offense and the student should respond in writing within 48 hours to determine if there was an acceptable explanation or if a violation has occurred.
-The principal will determine, in his or her sole discretion, consequences which may range from 0 score for an assignment to dismissal from school.
+Teachers or staff who suspect a student of academic dishonesty will notify the student or parent via assignment grade/comments.
+The student should respond in writing within 48 hours to determine if there was an acceptable explanation or if a violation has occurred.
+The OC Online Dean will determine, in his or her sole discretion, consequences which may range from 0 score for an assignment to dismissal from the online program.
 Students must also comply with internal course components designed to foster academic integrity, such as regular oral exams.
-Skipping these assignments or violating policy can result in additional measures being used such as proctored or timed exams.
+Skipping these assignments or violating policy can result in additional measures being used, such as proctored or timed exams.

-Acceptable Computer Use Policy
+Computer Use Policy

 Acceptable uses and ethical behavior--use of the school website and internet communications is a privilege and not a right.

 In using technology, students, staff and faculty are expected to adhere to the same standards of ethical behavior which govern our school community.

 Exercise good judgment in visiting web sites.
 Do not visit sites that appear to contain objectionable material.
 Ask a teacher or a parent if you are unsure if the site is appropriate.

 Be polite; use appropriate language for all communications.
 Avoid jokes or statements that might offend.

 To protect your privacy and safety, never give out your address, telephone number, or full name.